springuser2014/telephony/README.md

 - Arquillian 1.1.1
 - Mockito 1.9.5

-## Technologies which could be in use soon:
+### Stuff which can be used in the nearest future:
 - Twitter bootstrap
 - Groovy
 - Spock framework